 First year Ph.D. students are generally supported on teaching assistantships; research assistantships are used to support continuing Ph.D. students.
 Some M.S. students are also supported in this way and a number of support opportunities in other university academic and administrative departments generally become available to Computer Science students each year.
 Assistants are assigned part-time duties in the undergraduate instructional program or in faculty-supervised research projects, but are still able to carry a full academic program.
-For a teaching assistant working 20 hours per week for the ten month academic year, the 2005/6 state rate for stipends will be \$11,947 plus tuition remission and health benefits.
+For a teaching assistant working 20 hours per week for the ten month academic year, the 2008/9 state rate for stipends will be \$12,276 plus tuition remission and health benefits.
 In addition, the Department often adds to the state rate for incoming students in the form of a supplement for the first summer.
 Thereafter, Ph.D. students are eligible for additional financial support through their research advisor.
+Research assistantships are typically valued at \$7,500 per semester.

 Summer stipends are funded almost entirely by research grants, and the availability of such support and the amount of the stipend may vary from year to year and depend on the student's research area and advisor.
-Most of Summer stipends are funded at about \$7,000.
+Most of Summer stipends for Ph.D. students are funded at about \$7,500.

 Assistants and fellows also receive tuition awards.
 Currently academic year tuition is \$6,900 for the 12 credits for full-time graduate students who are New York State residents or \$10,920 for out-of-state residents.
 Out-of-state residents who are able to do so (U.S. citizens and permanent residents) must become New York residents during the first semester of their graduate studies in order to remain eligible for tuition awards.
-A full tuition award covers 12 credits per semester until advanced status (G4) is assigned after completion of 24 graduate credits.8 Thereafter the tuition award covers 9 credits per semester.
-Ph.D. students who reached the G5 status, must register for 6 credits to be considered full-time, and their tuition award is, accordingly, for 6 credits.
-A student must be registered full time (i.e., for 12, 9, or 6 credits, as appropriate) in order to receive tuition scholarship.
-Registering but not attempting a course (receiving the NR grade) is treated the same way as if the course was never registered for.
+A full tuition award covers 12 credits per semester until advanced status (G4) is assigned after completion of 24 graduate credits.
+Thereafter the tuition award covers 9 credits per semester.
+Ph.D. students who reached the G5 status, must also register for 9 credits to be considered full-time.
+A student must be registered full time